 Travelers should carry loperamide for self-treatment of diarrhea and, if risk is moderate to high, an antibiotic to add if diarrhea is severe.
 Consult a knowledgeable health care provider regarding which antibiotic is appropriate for you and most effective for your destination.

 Other Food-Borne Illnesses

 Precautions to prevent brucellosis may be needed.

 The material below includes information from the U.S. Department of State (DOS), U.K. Foreign & Commonwealth Office (FCO), Global Affairs Canada (GAC), and Australia's Department of Foreign Affairs and Trade (DFAT), as well as from additional open-source material.
 Standard safety precautions that apply to all international travel can be found in the Library article Safety and Security.

 Consular Travel Advice

-Due to terrorism, violent crime, and other ongoing security concerns, U.K. (FCO) advises avoiding travel within 40 km (25 mi) of the borders with Chad, Central African Republic, and Nigeria; Far North Region; Bakassi Peninsula; and Ndian Department (South-West Region) and advises reconsidering travel (or avoiding nonessential travel) to Koupé-Manengouba, Lebialem, Manyu, and Meme departments (South-West Region) and the rest of Adamaoua, North, and North-West regions.
-U.S. (DOS), Canada (GAC), and Australia (DFAT) have more limited warnings.
+Due to terrorism, violent crime, and other ongoing security concerns, Australia (DFAT) advises avoiding travel within 40 km (25 mi) of the borders with Central African Republic, Chad, and Nigeria and to North-West and South-West regions (including the Bakassi Peninsula); and advises reconsidering travel (or avoiding nonessential travel) to Adamaoua and North regions.
+U.S. (DOS), U.K. (FCO), and Canada (GAC) have more limited warnings.